 PURPOSE:

-Effective communication is critical for overall Agency success. , the inspection entrance and exit meetings are forums for communicating issues with licensees.
+Effective communication is critical for overall Agency success.
+While continuous communications with licensees is important, the inspection entrance and exit meetings are essential forums for communicating inspection issues with licensees.
 In addition to communicating effectively, as government officials, inspectors have additional requirements to follow during entrance and exit meetings to ensure proprietary data and safeguard information are not disclosed, and information is shared with the public when appropriate.
 To ensure issues are discussed in accordance with NRC requirements, communication standards have been established that outline how entrance and exit meetings are to be conducted.
 The purpose of this SG is to introduce you to the standards for conducting NRC entrance and exit meetings and to allow you to demonstrate an ability to conduct an entrance and exit meeting.

 COMPETENCY AREA: COMMUNICATION TEAMWORK INSPECTION